 STEP 1: Preheat the oven to 350°F. First mix the dry ingredients (except erythritol) in a mixing bowl which includes the almond flour, coconut flour, baking powder and salt.

 STEP 2: In another bowl cream together the butter, cream cheese, egg and erythritol with a hand mixer or do this by hand with a rubber spatula.
 Once it's mixed add the vanilla and use a rubber spatula to smooth it out.
 Continue to mix until it gets to a cookie dough batter consistency.

 STEP 3: You then want to use your hands to knead the dough until you are able to shape it into a ball.
 It may feel crumbly but as you knead into the dough it will come together.
-At this point you want to wrap the dough ball in plastic wrap and store in the fridge for a half hour.
+At this point, you want to wrap the dough ball in plastic wrap and store it in the fridge for half hour.

-- STEP 4: After the half hour, remove the dough from the fridge, unwrap it and place it back in the large bowl.
+- STEP 4: After half hour, remove the dough from the fridge, unwrap it and place it back in the large bowl.
 This is where you want to work quickly as you don't want the dough to get too warm.
-You may want to give it a little knead just to get it to soften up a little.
-Using a cookie scoop, scoop out the dough into 1 inch balls.
-If the dough is crumbly push the dough into the scoop to shape the ball. (see video at 22 minutes to see how I did this).
-Place the cookie dough balls onto a parchment lined baking sheet.
+You may want to give it a little kneading just to get it to soften up a little.
+Using a cookie scoop, scoop out the dough into 1-inch balls.
+If the dough is crumbly push the dough into the scoop to shape the ball. (see the video at 22 minutes to see how I did this).
+Place the cookie dough balls onto a parchment-lined baking sheet.

 STEP 5: Remove from oven and allow to cool completely on the baking sheet.

 ♨️ Recipe tips and variations